hackerearthai/cyber/README.md

- #🛡️ Mailed It — Detect Phishing Before It Detects You
+# 🛡️ Mailed It — Detect Phishing Before It Detects You

-> AI-powered browser protection against phishing, malicious links, and fake websites. **Free forever.**
+> A browser which protects against phishing, malicious links, and fake websites. **Free forever.**

 🌐 **Live Website:** [mailedit.onrender.com](https://mailedit.onrender.com)